Report a bug

 Hidden parameters include the this parameter of a class, struct or nested function and the selector parameter for Objective-C methods.

-bool checkForwardRef(FuncDeclaration fd, const ref Loc loc);
+bool checkForwardRef(FuncDeclaration fd, Loc loc);

 Check that this function type is properly resolved.
 If not, report "forward reference error" and return true.